rishi-freshbooks/docker-percona/README.md

 ### Disposable database

-Data is stored in `/var/lib/mysql`, which can be optionally mounted to the host.
-If you do not mount it, your data will live and die with the container.
+Data is stored in `/var/lib/mysql`, to which the host can optionally mount a volume.
+If no volume is mounted, your data will die when the container dies.
-No root password is set when you do not mount the data directory, so you can connect to mysql like so:
+Run the container like this if you don't want to persist your data:

 ```bash
 docker run -d freshbooks/percona:5.5
 ```

+Note, `root` gets a passwordless login when you create the container this way.

 ### Persisting database